poonchuanan/tp/docs/UserGuide.md

 Example of usage:
 * `user c/`

+> For this section only, words that look like *this* is user input

 ```
 Hey there!
 We do not have a record of your profile.
 Please create one now! :)